gnocchixyz/gnocchi/doc/source/install.rst

 Ceph requirements
 -----------------

-The ceph driver need to have a ceph user and a pool already created.
+The ceph driver needs to have a Ceph user and a pool already created.
 They can be created for example with:

 ::